Amirhossein-Rajabpour/Microprocessor-Lab/README.md

 ## About Projects
-There are also two mini projects ( [safebox](https://github.com/amirhoseinRj/Microprocessor-Lab/tree/main/S6-SafeBox) and [electric jacob](https://github.com/amirhoseinRj/Microprocessor-Lab/tree/main/S6-Yaghoob%20Barghi)) and a [final project](https://github.com/amirhoseinRj/Microprocessor-Lab/tree/main/Final%20Project) (which is about controling the tempreture of a reaction tank).
+There are also two mini projects ( [safebox](https://github.com/amirhoseinRj/Microprocessor-Lab/tree/main/S6-SafeBox) and [electric jacob](https://github.com/amirhoseinRj/Microprocessor-Lab/tree/main/S6-Yaghoob%20Barghi)) and a [final project](https://github.com/amirhoseinRj/Microprocessor-Lab/tree/main/Final%20Project) (which is about controlling the tempreture of a reaction tank).